Major Alan Bush

 Awards : Military Cross

-Major Alan Bush was Second-in-Command of the 3rd Parachute Battalion.
-His flight to Arnhem was not at all a pleasant one, he later remarked that he was "the only person to have vomited my way into Europe.
+By the time of Operation Market Garden in September 1944, he had been appointed as Second-in-Command of the 3rd Battalion.
+His flight to Arnhem was not at all a pleasant one, he later remarked that he was, "the only person to have vomited my way into Europe.
 I was sick all the way, even though I had flown many times.
 It wasn't apprehension, because it all went like a practice drop; it was the petrol and oil fumes that did it."

 Bush was not happy with the decision, made by Major-General Urquhart and Brigadier Lathbury, to halt the 3rd Battalion overnight.
 He later wrote, "That was the start of the great cock-up.
 I felt very sorry for Colonel Fitch.
 Urquhart needed to get back to Division, and Lathbury wanted to get forward to the bridge.
 If we had not had those two with us, Fitch would probably have followed "C" Company around that route to the north, but he could hardly move without the approval of both the divisional and brigade commanders - a hopeless situation."